Barycentric-alignment and reconstruction loss minimization for domain generalization: THEORETICAL ANALYSIS AND PROPOSED METHOD

-We begin by considering a single seen domain.
-Lemma \ref{lemma: 1} below upper bounds the risk $R^{(u)}(h)$ of a hypothesis $h = g \circ f$ in the unseen domain $u$ by three terms: (1) its risk $R^{(s)}(h$) in a \textit{single} seen domain $s$, (2) the $L^1$ distance between the distributions of the \textit{representations} of data from the seen and unseen domain, and (3) a third term $\sigma^{(u,s)}$ that is free of $h$ and is intrinsic to the domains and the loss function.
-We use the notation $f_{\#}\mu^{(v)}$ to denote the pushforward of distribution of $\mu^{(v)}$, i.e., the distribution of $f(\bm{x})$ with $\bm{x} \sim \mu^{(v)}$.
+Our analysis starts by considering a single seen domain.
+Lemma \ref{LEMMA: 1} below upper bounds the risk $R^{(u)}(h)$ of a hypothesis $h = g \circ f$ in the unseen domain $u$ by four terms: (1) the risk of the seen domain $s$, (2) the $L^1$ distance between the distributions of the \textit{data representations} from the seen and unseen domain, (3) the reconstruction loss that quantifies how well the representation can reconstruct its original data input, and (4) an intrinsic risk term that is free of $h$ and is intrinsic to the domains and the loss function.
+We use the notation $f_{\#}\mu^{(v)}$ to denote the pushforward of distribution $\mu^{(v)}$ under the representation function $f$, \textit{i.e.}, the distribution of $f(\bm{x})$ with $\bm{x} \sim \mu^{(v)}$.